13 NFL teams made Forbes’ top-25 list of most profitable sports teams in the world

 Forbes took a look at the operating income, which they listed as “earnings before interest, taxes, depreciation and amortization,” of sports teams from MLB, NBA, NFL, NHL, and soccer over the past three years.

-The NFL had 13 teams make the top-25 of the list, by far the most representation of any sports.
+The NFL had 13 teams make the top-25 of the list, by far the most representation of any sport.
 Second was the NBA with six.
 The Premier League had four teams.

 Here is a look at the 13 teams that made Forbes‘ list and their operating income.